mnadeem4500/Test-Jenkins/README.md

-# Test-Jenkins with 1st time excute an other day
+# Test-Jenkins code excute from server